partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Earb: There's something funny about those cabbages-mon.

-Earb: It's almost as if there's a leaf in its mouth-mon.
+Earb: It's almost as if their leaves are mouths-mon.

 Momo: Something... feels wrong...